What is Assault and Battery?

 Aggravated battery is a felony.
 As with assault, committing battery on a special victim increases the severity of the charge and the penalties.

-Consult an Orlando assault and battery attorney
+Consult an Orlando assault and battery lawyer

 Assault and battery charges are serious, and can have a significant impact on your future, in addition to subjecting you to possible jail time and other penalties.
 If you are facing charges like these, you need a lawyer who will go the extra mile for your defense.
-The experienced Orlando and Miami attorneys of The Baez Law Firm can do that and more.
+The experienced Orlando and Miami lawyers of The Baez Law Firm can do that and more.
 Contact The Baez Law Firm for a consultation today.